-In March 2024 MOL wrote to Mrs A, and they said the option to purchase her car is not available.
+In February 2024 MOL wrote to Mrs H, and they said the option to purchase her car is not available.
 They explained that they focus on ensuring sustainability and longevity of their scheme for their broad customer base, so, they said, following a review, the option of customer sales was removed from their scheme.

-Unhappy with the above, Mrs A referred her complaint to the Financial Ombudsman Service (Financial Ombudsman).
+Unhappy with the above, Mrs H referred her complaint the Financial Ombudsman (Financial Ombudsman).

 Our investigator was of the opinion that the complaint should not be upheld.
-The investigator felt there was no contractual obligation for MOL to allow Mrs A to buy the car, and did not think the hire agreement was misrepresented to Mrs A.
+The investigator felt there was no contractual obligation for MOL to allow Mrs H to buy the car, and did not think the hire agreement was misrepresented to Mrs H.

-Mrs A disagreed with the investigator.
+Mrs H disagreed with the investigator.
 So, the complaint has been passed to me to decide.